 Make a giant batch of sugar cookies (or gingerbread, or whatever you like) and put out lots of colored frosting and decorations and let them have a ball!
 They’ll decorate cookies for hours.
 Some may not be works of art, but they still taste good.
 If you prefer, you can do cupcakes, but cookies take longer.

 Make some gifts for your pets.
 Pet stores charge a small fortune for toys that provide entertainment for your kitty or pup.
-For lots of ideas, including recipes for healthful dog treats, visit https://livingonthecheap.com/free-and-inexpensive-pet-gifts/.
+There are also great ideas for treats and gifts for your pets.

 Well, depending on the age, you can always make sock puppets.
 Time to clean out the sock drawer, anyway, right?
 So take those old socks, add felt eyes and mouths, yarn hair, whatever you can find to make them funny or silly, and have them perform a play with the characters they created.
 That means they have to “write” a play – that’ll take time, too.